hellohikimori/jobs/junior-dev-january-2018.md

 - 3D Software (Blender, C4D, Maya, etc...)

 Salary depending on profile and experience.
-Although we will not limit to french speakers, be advised that it is preferable to at least know some basic french.
+Although we will not limit ourselves to french speakers, be advised that it is preferable to at least know some basic french.
 Send your CV and application to jobs@hellohikimori.com

 - [website](http://hellohikimori.com/)